 A yoga practitioner can tailor a course for individual needs.

 A person looking to manage arthritis might need gentle stretches to improve mobility and function.
 Someone with depression, on the other hand, may need more emphasis on the relaxation and deep breathing elements of yoga.

 Pilates is another stretching option that promotes flexibility and core strength.
 Tai chi is also an effective option for exercise that promotes calm stretching rather than intensity.

-A sedentary lifestyle can increase the risk of the following health problems:
+A sedentary lifestyle can

 It can also contribute to an increased risk of premature death from all causes, including the complications of being overweight and obesity.

 In many parts of the world, including the United States, the number of overweight and obese people continues to increase rapidly.